jazzband/sorl-thumbnail/docs/operation.rst

 If you change or delete a source or a thumbnail for some reason, you can use the ``delete`` method of the ``ThumbnailBackend`` class or subclass::

-    from sorl.thumbnail import default
+    from sorl.thumbnail import delete

     # Delete the Key Value Store reference but **not** the file.
     # Use this if you have changed the source
-    default.backend.delete(my_file, delete_file=False)
+    delete(my_file, delete_file=False)

     # Delete the Key Value Store reference and the file
     # Use this if you want to delete the source file
-    default.backend.delete(my_file)
+    delete(my_file) # delete_file=True is default

-The ``sorl.thumbnail.default.backend.delete`` method always deletes the input files thumbnail Key Value Store referances as well as thumbnail files.
+The ``sorl.thumbnail.delete`` method always deletes the input files thumbnail Key Value Store referances as well as thumbnail files.
 You can use this method on thumbnails as well as source files.
 Alternatively if you have **deleted** a file you can use the management command :ref:`thumbnail-cleanup`.
 Deleting an image using the ``sorl.thumbnail.ImageField`` will notify the |kvstore| to delete references to it and delete all of its thumbnail references and files, exactly like the above code example.

 **Why you ask?** Why go through all the trouble with a |kvstore| and risk stale cache?
 Why not use a database to cache if you are going to do that?